 Search the Internet and download an audio file to add to slide 1 appropriate for a garden slide show (e.g., light classical or cool jazz).
 Make sure the audio is legal to use.
 Set the audio to start automatically and ensure that it plays across all slides and loops until stopped.
 The speaker icon should not display during the slide show.
 Configure the slide show to run automatically, about 7 seconds per slide.
-Upon reaching the last slide, the slide show should start over and loop continuously until Esc is pressed.
-Create a second presentation named P4-E2-HowTo that includes four slides.
+Upon reaching the last slide, the slide show should start over and loop continuously until [Esc] is pressed.
+Create a second presentation named P4 - E2 - HowTo that includes four slides.
 On the title slide, use Blue Jean Landscaping as the title and How to Garden as the subtitle.
-On each of the remaining slides, use the YouTube search to insert an online video.
+On each of the remaining slides, use YouTube to search for online videos and then insert one per slide.
 Set each video to start when clicked.
 Add an appropriate title to each slide and apply a design theme to the presentation.
 Apply the same video style to all three videos so the presentation has a consistent look.
 Run the slide show and verify that each video plays.
 If not, replace it.

-P4-E3 Demonstrate Proficiency
+P4-E3 DEMONSTRATE PROFICIENCY